pgRouting/pgrouting/src/dijkstra/doc/pgr_dijkstraVia.rst

 Name
 -------------------------------------------------------------------------------

-``pgr_dijkstraViaVertices`` — Using dijkstra algorithm, it finds the route that goes through a list of vertices.
+``pgr_dijkstraVia`` — Using dijkstra algorithm, it finds the route that goes through a list of vertices.